Qbizinc/data-raven/README.md

     COLUMN NAME: NUMERIC VALUE
 }
 ```
-* `columns` - the column names entered as comma separated positional arguments.
+* `columns` - The column names entered as comma separated positional arguments.

 All SQL operators have the following optional parameters:
-* `logger` - the logging function.
+* `logger` - The logging function.
 If None is passed then logged messages will be swallowed.
-* `where` - conditional logic to be applied to table specified in `from_`.
+* `where` - Conditional logic to be applied to table specified in `from_`.
 * `hard_fail` - Specifies if an operator which has a test which results in `'test_fail'` should terminate the current
 process.
 This parameter
 can be passed as a literal or a `dict` object.
 If `hard_fail` is set to `True` then every test being performed by the